dutzi/firebase-functions-declarations/readme.md

 const x = (await firebase.functions().httpsCallable('myFunction')(someData)).data
 ```

-And not know what x is, you write:
+And not knowing what x is, you write:

 ```js
 import { myFunction } from './firebase-functions';